Fiserv/unified-merchant-master/docs/specification/readMe.md

 #### This documentation covers specifications for both ways and provides in depth details on what consumer needs to know to start using the UMM data.

-# General Construct of the UMM Data Store
+## General Construct of the UMM Data Store

 * Merchant data in UMM is logically grouped under multiple entities and stored as tables in Snowflake as well as represented in UMM APIs.
-See the ['List of Entities'](#Entities) section for the full list of entities UMM has and click on each entity to further reading.
+See the [Entities](#Entities) section for the full list of entities UMM has and click on each entity to further reading.
 * Each entity has the below columns as part of their key
     * MERCHANT_ID : Unique Identifier for the Merchant
     * PLATFORM_CODE: Identifies the Backend Platform the merchant is on.
 Supported platforms on UMM can be found [here](?path=docs/specification/supportedPlatforms.md)